Accept message effects

 accept_message

-, indicating its readiness to pay processing fees - If
+to raise the gas limit and indicate its readiness to pay processing fees. -

 gas_credit